-If you had a choice would you prefer to stay by the sea or in the countryside perhaps near mountains or moors.
+If you had a choice would you prefer a coastal stay or a trip to the countryside perhaps near mountains or moors.

 With miles and miles of stunning coastline and countryside, we’re spoiled for choice in the UK when it comes to choosing a city, town or village for our next break away from home.
 But how do coast and country breaks compare?
 Do you prefer to feel the sea breeze in your hair and sand between your toes, or is the peace and quiet of the countryside far more tempting?

 The team at Cottages in Northumberland, a coastal cottages and country breaks holiday lettings agency based in Northumberland, is here to reveal the pros and cons of being beside the seaside and escaping to the country.
 Whatever the highlights of coast or country, do ensure you visit Northumberland if you have not already done so because I guarantee you are in for a real treat.

 There is nowhere on Earth quite like this county.
 I first stayed on holiday there as a child with my parents staying first at Haggerston in a coach house.
 We loved it so much that we returned the next year staying in a farmhouse a few miles inland.

 With breath-taking sea views, delicious food and plenty of family-friendly things to do, it’s no wonder that a staggering 38% of the top ten holidays involved trips to the beach last year, according to research compiled by the Association of British Travel Agents (ABTA).

 And these aren’t the only things that the coast has to offer holidaymakers.
 A coastal break is also therapy for the mind, body and soul: relax by listening to the sound of the waves crashing against the coastline, sleep well from fresh sea air, and soften your feet with a walk along the beach.
 In a madly stressed out world these days where most of us have busy lives both online and off, it is great to take time out and just be in a beautiful place.